dan2105/FFAnalysis/docs/Tutorial.md

 ```
 </div>

-We need to re-compile the custom class, this needs to be done everytime we add/change the source code:
+But first, we need to re-compile the custom class, this needs to be done everytime we add/change the source code:

 <div style="background-color:rgb(255, 220, 220); padding: 15px; border-radius: 6px; border-left: 4px solid rgb(165, 19, 11);">
 <strong style="color:rgb(195, 46, 12);"></strong>